core-api/core-api/docs/specification/document.md

 Data primitives are the set of basic datatypes that may be used to represent data in the interface.

 * Core API supports the same subset of data primitives as JSON.
-These are Object, Array, String, Number, `true`, `false`, and `null`.
+These are Object, Array, String, Integer, Number, `true`, `false`, and `null`.

 #### Errors